-CA Fruit and Veggie EBT Incentives: Ending April 14th, 2024 + Double Up will continue at La Princessa markets
+CalFresh Fruit and Veggie EBT Program Ending June 30, 2026: Double Up will continue at La Princessa markets

-On April 14, 2024, the CA Fruit and Veggie EBT Pilot will end across California.
-The funding for this pilot program has been expended very quickly due to both the efficiency of delivering supplemental benefits and the popularity of the program among California families.
-The program may restart if California state leaders allocate additional funding in the 2024-2025 California Budget which will be signed by July 2024.
+On June 30, 2026, the CalFresh Fruit and Veggie EBT Pilot will end across California.
+The funding for this pilot program has run out because it is very popular and efficient at getting extra dollar directly into the pockets of California families.
+The program may restart if California state leaders provide additional funding in the 2025-2026 California Budget which will be signed by July 2026.

-Double Up Food Bucks will continue at La Princessa markets and will not be affected due to being funded through a different state grant.
-The instant discount when purchasing California-grown fruits and veggies will continue at La Princessa past April 14th.
+Double Up Food Bucks will continue at La Princessa markets and will not be affected because funding for that program comes from a different state grant.
+All CalFresh shoppers will continue receiving an instant discount when purchasing California-grown fruits and veggies at La Princessa.

 Grid of produce in plastic bins stacked horizontally on shelf in grocery store